-- Virginia Department of Transportation (VDOT) Transportation Alternative Program (TAP) - Awaiting confirmation from Community Resource Services to determine if it is still their intent to proceed with this grant. - If the intend to proceed, then a resolution must be passed at the September Board of Supervisors meeting. - Virginia Brownfields Assistance Fund (C. Garrett-Garrett's Ground Maintenance) - Received the official notice that the application was granted an extension until December 31, 2023. - Waiting to hear from property owners on proceeding with the building stabilization, which was added to the project's scope of work. - PetcoLove Animal Welfare Organizations Grant - Waiting to hear if the County has been awarded. - Aided the local business owners to locate funding sources for an economic development venture. - Aided citizens impacted by the closure of Tyson with possible opportunities.
+- Virginia Brownfields Assistance Fund (C. Garrett-Garrett's Ground Maintenance) - o Grant has been completed. - Working to finalize the final report. - PetcoLove Animal Welfare Organizations Grant - o Waiting to hear if the County has been awarded. - Aided the local business owners to locate funding sources for an economic development venture. - Aided citizens impacted by the closure of Tyson with possible opportunities.